 Students are expected to meet prepared for teaching activities, and take responsibility for individual study of course reading.
 Participation in group discussions is a condition for acquiring the relevant competence to complete the course.

-- A written transcription of a recorded English lesson (audio or video)
+- Data analysis of a recorded English lesson (audio or video)

 - An oral presentation of a classroom observation from an English lesson (filmed or live)